Adult Student Eligibility for NA

 Policy

-A participant is an NA student when age 18 through 49 and enrolled at least half-time in an institution of higher education.
-A participant is considered enrolled in an institution of higher education when one of the following occurs:
+An applicant is considered an NA student when age 18 through 49 and enrolled at least half-time in an institution of higher education.

 ●English as a Second Language (ESL) courses